New report shows as many as 100 chemicals released from PVC shower

 federal government take the following steps to protect Canadians' health and

-the environment:- Ban PVC in shower curtains;
+- Ban PVC in shower curtains;

 - Require that manufacturers and retailers switch to safer products,